 General Structure of File

 Each Record on the File shall be a length of 850 positions.
 The Records must indicate an appropriate record code (“RC”) and be structured as indicated below.
-Records associated to the Check Payment Data Record and the ACH Payment Data Record can be received in any order (i.e. Addenda, CARS, Stub, Procurement).
+Records associated to the Check Payment Data Record and the ACH Payment Data Record can be received in any order (i.e. Addenda, CARS, Stub).
 All records for one payment must be together in the file.

 File Header Record RC=H (There can only be one file header record)